Learn How to Develop a Public Relations Media Plan

 - Is your desired goal and objective realistic?
 If you want to sell 1000 units of product, you are more than likely going to need to reach out to more than one person.
 Make sure your goals and objectives are realistic.

 - What's the timeframe to accomplish your goals and objectives?
-You need to have a timeframe in order to measure your efforts.
+You need to have a timeframe to measure your efforts.

 Through the campaign refer to your overall strategy.
 Measure throughout the campaign and identify if you are on the path to reaching the goals and objectives that you have set.
-Public relations and media planning is a great way to reach out to your target market in a way that will stick with them, but to be successful you must keep your eye on the details and run the campaign well.
+Public relations and media planning is a great way to reach out to your target market in a way that will stick with them.
+However, to be successful, you must keep your eye on the details and run the campaign well.